Maurice Richard: Legacy

 The Richard Riot has achieved a mythical place in Canadian folklore.
 The riot is commonly viewed as a violent manifestation of the discontent Francophones within Quebec held with their place in largely Anglophone Canada, and some historians consider the riot to be a precursor to the 1960s Quiet Revolution.
 In its 40th anniversary retrospective of the Riot, Montreal newspaper La Presse opened with the following passage: "Forty years ago began one of the most dramatic episodes in the history of Quebec, and of hockey."
 Richard himself publicly dismissed his role as a catalyst for cultural or political change.
 In a 1975 interview, he said he played with "English boys" and was largely unaware of the situation in French Quebec at the time.

 In an article published four days after the riot, journalist André Laurendeau was the first to suggest that it was a sign of growing nationalism in Quebec.
 Laurendeau suggested the riot "betrayed what lay behind the apparent indifference and long-held passiveness of French Canadians".
 In contrast, in his book The Rocket: A Cultural History of Maurice Richard, Benoît Melançon disputes the importance of the riot, stating its perceived importance in history grew retroactively with Richard's myth.
 Melançon wrote: "According to this popular narrative, for the first time the people of Quebec stood up for themselves; especially English Canada delights in anachronistically announcing that this was the beginning of the 1960s Quiet Revolution."

+In 2025, Richard was officially named an historic figure by the Government of Quebec.
+The government defines an historic figure as “a person who actually existed, is now deceased, and played a role in the history of Quebec or in a specific domain of that history.”
+Announcing the designation on the 25th anniversary of Richard's death, Quebec Culture Minister Mathieu Lacombe said that "Maurice Richard was not only an exceptional athlete…he also embodied the pride and aspirations of French-speaking Quebecers."

-Richard is the subject of the 2005 biopic The Rocket.
+Richard is the subject of the 2005 biopic The Rocket, and the 2025 documentary film Maurice.